chrisd149/Cog-Customization/README.md

 <h2>License</h2>

-This project is licensed under The Unlicense, which allows private use, commercial use, modification, and distribution of this program.
+This project is licensed under the MIT License, which allows private use, commercial use, modification, and distribution of this program, and gives me (Christian Diaz) copyright holder status.

 **This Panda3D game and/or the author(s) are not affiliated with *The Walt Disney Company* and/or the *Disney Interactive Media Group*(collectively referred to as *"Disney"*).
 All textures/models/sounds used in this program are not mine, and are allowed to be publicly used and distributed, with the exceptition for profit, which isn't allowed at all.**